duartegroup/metallicious/docs/source/tutorials.rst

 Tutorial 5: GROMACS tutorial for MD simulations of metallorganic structures from scratch
 -----------

-This tutorial will guide you how to perform whole MD simulations from scratch.
-We will simulate a Ga4L6 cage in water.
+This tutorial will guide you in performing an MD simulation from scratch.
+We will simulate a Fujita's Pd4L6 cage in water.
+The files needed for this tutorial are available `here <https://github.com/duartegroup/metallicious/tree/main/metallicious/examples/tutorial5/tutorial.zip>`_.
-Firstly, let's do the topology of the cage from *.xyz structure:
+Firstly, let's do the topology of the cage from *.xyz structure using metallicious:

 .. code-block:: python
     from metallicious import supramolecular_structure